 "It is not clear that more choice gives you more freedom.
 It could decrease our freedom if we spend too much time trying to make choices".

-In many industries, the noise and clutter facing customers is such that making a decision in which they feel confident is almost impossible.
-Transferring this insight into the world in which we move, we can readily see the choices facing a small business owner when assessing, for example, the best marketing tactics to use to communicate with their target market(s) are mind boggling.
+In many industries, the noise and clutter facing customers are such that making a decision in which they feel confident is almost impossible.
+Transferring this insight into the world in which we move, we can readily see the choices facing a small business owner when assessing, for example, the best marketing tactics to use to communicate with their target market(s) are mind-boggling.
 I was recently speaking to a client complaining of what he saw as "marketing overload".
 Over the course of the last twenty years in business, he had seen the traditional marketing communications mix of TV, radio, outdoor and print be joined by sponsorship, point of sale, promotion and public relations.
-If that wasn't bad enough, today we have experiential marketing, rewards and incentives, digital communications, website content, search marketing, Facebook, Twitter, Youtube, FourSquare.
+If that wasn't bad enough, today we have experiential marketing, rewards, and incentives, digital communications, website content, search marketing, Facebook, Twitter, Youtube, FourSquare.
 LinkedIn and that is literally just scratching the surface in terms of the options out there.
 His question was, how could he know what the optimal marketing communications mix was for his business?
-His view was that the choice was so great, testing was almost useless as a means to get to would probably take another twenty years to meaningfully test all of the alternatives that are out there.
+His view was that the choice was so great, testing was almost useless as a means to get to achieve an optimal strategy marketing mix as it would probably take another twenty years to meaningfully test all of the alternatives that are out there.

 Ultimately, a strategic choice is not truly a choice unless it can be executed.
 Strategic choices that have been put forward for evaluation within the planning process must be capable of being broken down into a series of small, actionable steps with clearly stated deliverables.
 These authentic, believable and communicable strategic choices must also be able to be carried out in the real world.
 Can it be allocated a clear budget and a clear project plan for implementation?
 Can this plan be adequately resourced?
 Have the associated risks been properly evaluated and managed?